ianlintner/zio-langchain/README.md

 # ZIO LangChain

-A comprehensive Scala 3 library that provides a ZIO-based wrapper around langchain4j, offering a purely functional, type-safe API for building LLM-powered applications.
+A comprehensive Scala 3 library that provides a ZIO-based langchain, offering a purely functional effect based, type-safe API for building LLM-powered applications.

 ## Features